 The Leeds assault is an elevated animal.
 It was revealed Nachet did not have a fully completed profile or references, nor was he vouched for.

 Misbehaving, cultural misunderstandings, all of these could be construed that CS is more of a headache than not, full of murky boundaries and a barrel of rotten apples.

 Adventures of a Couch Surfer relays with glee the myriad of experiences the writer lived, most of them positive, grateful for a window into an exchange outside the standard hostel/hotel scenario.

 If CS is truly parroting the world, negative and positive can’t exist without the other.
 As a whole, CS is a unique online community, and as it flourishes, goes through growing pains, changes are not only possible, but viable.
 However, change doesn’t happen without hiccups or horrible mistakes.

-Since the high profile assault case members formed a For Safer CouchSurfing group lobbying for changes to the CS system.
-A list of those new policies can be found in the thread.
 Similar to interactions in the real world, the humans who use CS might have different agendas than you.
 This doesn’t make it automatically dangerous, but varied, rich, even rewarding.
 Even through mishaps we can grasp what to do next time.
 We have the capacity to learn, so flex those muscles.

 Arm the Missile